Are You or Your Client In Need Of An Immigration Evaluation?

 In fact, it’s been demonstrated that these psychological evaluations strengthen immigration cases across the board.
 A 2021 study published by Physicians for Human Rights found that of those who submitted forensic evaluations, “81.6% of applicants for various forms of immigration relief were granted relief, as compared to the national asylum grant rate of 42.4%.”

 As a therapist with an extensive background in immigration issues, I am passionate about providing meaningful psychological evaluations for my clients.
-I am highly versed in immigration legal jargon and aware of USCIS protocol.
-And I’ve helped clients across the globe—including those from the Middle East, Europe, Asia, North and East Africa, and the Americas, among others—achieve legal status in service of a safer, more fulfilling life in the United States.
+I am highly versed in immigration legal jargon and aware of USCIS protocol, and I’ve helped clients across the globe—including those from the Middle East, Europe, Asia, Africa, and the Americas, among others—achieve legal status in service of a safer, more fulfilling life in the United States.

 Dr. Gabriella Azzam, Immigration Evaluation Specialist